sio/potyarkin.com/content/posts/20171007-software-translation.md

 of the application, we would not have been able to match 100% of new strings to all the places they'd be used at.
 The coordinator was not any less blind than the rest of us.
-He knew a lot about the application code base, but he was not a superhuman - he could not possibly track all the developers and understand their intentions.
+He knew a lot about the application code base, but he was not a superhuman - he could not possibly track all the developers and understand all their intentions.
 So we shipped some embarrassing translation errors...
 I'm glad no lives depended on that software!